 The Monkey Bites

-It was obvious that he was constantly pissed off, unlike most captive monkeys who sank into apathy after a while.
-If anyone but Billy approached the cage Ace screamed and flung himself around inside.
-If you put your hands anywhere near his reach or grasp there would be blood.
-He once bit off and ate a drunk's little finger.
+It bothered Bea to see Ace locked up like that.
+It was obvious that he was constantly pissed off, unlike most captive monkeys, who sank into apathy after a while.
+If anyone but Billy approached the cage, Ace screamed and flung himself around inside.
+If you put your hands anywhere near his reach or grasp, there would be blood.
+He once bit off and ate a drunk’s little finger.

-Goldy dropped her tray the last two inches onto their table to wake up the drunks and impress people with how hard her job was.
-Billy startled from his newspaper spread out on the bar, looked around and gave a little shriek seeing the open cage door.
-He had no one to blame because he was the only one who could deal with the brute without losing a digit or a pint of blood.
-He was livid not because of any fondness for the animal.
-Ace had been collateral for a bar tab run up by a guy who used to be a regular but had to leave on short notice due to some complication with the sheriff.
+Goldy dropped her tray the last two inches onto their table to wake up the drunks and impress people with just how hard her job was.
+Billy, startled from his newspaper spread out on the bar, looked around and gave a little shriek, seeing the open cage door.
+He had no one to blame or lash out at because he was the only one who could deal with the brute without losing a digit or a pint of blood.
+He was livid, not because of any fondness for the animal.
+Ace had been collateral for a bar tab run up by a guy who used to be a regular but had to leave on short notice because of some complication with the sheriff.
 It had been two years and Billy still hoped to collect having some notion that monkeys lived at least as long as people did.

-He cursed and took the cage, which needed cleaning, down from the shelf and out the door to the alley as if he thought the deadbeat might be waiting there with Ace.
-When he came back inside he was carrying the scalped prayer book and handed it over when Bea reached out for it, as if by prior agreement.
-The first third of the pages were gone and the cover was dark with hamburger grease and redolent of monkey piss.
-Tam made her put it on the floor while they ate their grilled cheese and tomato soup lunch hoping she would forget it but confident that she wouldn't.
-She didn't.
+He cursed and took the cage, which needed cleaning, down from the shelf and out the door to the alley, as if he thought the deadbeat might be waiting there with Ace.
+When he came back inside, he was carrying the scalped prayer book and handed it over when Bea reached out for it, as if by prior agreement.
+The first third of the pages were gone, and the cover was dark with hamburger grease and redolent of monkey piss.
+Murph made her put it on the floor while they ate their grilled cheese and tomato soup lunch, hoping she would forget it but confident that she wouldn’t.
+She didn’t.

 Bea was not quite four when Ace made his break for freedom.
-She thought she saw him from time to time high in the trees around Wampus Pond.
-He stole food all over town and some folks made a point of leaving leftovers out on the porch to see if it would disappear overnight.
+She thought she saw him from time to time, high in the trees around Wampus Pond.
+He stole food all over town, and some folks made a point of leaving leftovers out on the porch to see if it would disappear overnight.
 “Leaving bite for Ace” and reporting on whether it was taken became a common point of gossip.
 It was bigger news when someone said Ace made off with a whole pie left cooling on a windowsill.
-This was nonsense because Bea didn’t think Ace could lift a whole pie and make off with it clean.
+This was nonsense because she didn’t think Ace could lift a whole pie and make off with it clean.
 Jump in, splash around, and eat a third maybe, but not the whole pie.
-Ace wasn't much bigger than a small mutt, at least by weight.
-The vet said he was a Barbary Ape and not a monkey at all but the distinction was lost on Ace, Billy and the patrons of the Windsock.
+Ace wasn’t much bigger than your average apple pie, at least by weight.
+The vet said he was a Barbary Ape and not a monkey at all, but the distinction was lost on Ace, Billy and the patrons of the Windsock.

-All summer after the escape Billy would go down to the park on Sunday with a bag of stale popcorn and a six-pack.
+All summer after the escape, Billy would go down to the park with a bag of stale popcorn and a six-pack of beer and sit and smoke and drink.
 He never brought a net or a bag with him.
 Did he think Ace would listen to reason and accompany him back to the bar and his cage?
-Billy would kill a whole six-pack then lie back on the bench and nod, the bag of popcorn spilling out for the pigeons and squirrels to make bold with as he snored.
-He would wake up as darkness fell and one of the bands started tuning up in the hall across the street and he would see that the popcorn was all gone and swear to folks that Ace had paid him a visit.
+Billy would kill the whole six-pack and lie back on the bench and nod, the bag of popcorn spilling out for the pigeons and squirrels to make bold with as he snored.
+He would wake up as darkness fell, and a band started tuning up in the hall across the street and he would see that the popcorn was all gone and swear to folks that Ace had paid him a visit.

 Then came the day that Bea found Ace dead.
 Frozen stiff as a cob.